 As with regular speakers, subs are either powered or unpowered.
 Which way to go depends on your system.
 Powered subs are easier to add to existing systems because you don't have to re-configure your amps.
 On the other hand, if you have an unused channel or two on your amplifier, an unpowered sub will be less expensive.

 A portable PA system is a great choice for small groups who need to change locations often

 If you need a compact, versatile sound solution, an all-in-one PA system is an excellent choice.
 With a built-in mixer and plenty of connection options, an all-in-one system is ideal for touring acoustic acts looking for a system that fits into a small SUV or even a car.

-Modern all-in-one systems, like the Yamaha STAGEPAS 600i, are quality, professional-grade speaker systems that can fill a small venue with rich, vibrant sound.
+Modern all-in-one systems are quality, professional-grade speaker systems that can fill a small venue with rich, vibrant sound.

 A good all-in-one can handle anything from speeches to small musical combos.
 It's a smart choice if portability is a key factor in the purchasing decision.